gvenit/kan-fpga/README.md

 - In synchronous mode, core and fsm clocks are expected to be driven by the same clock.
 - In asynchronous mode, it is recommended that the core clock speed is an integer multiple of the fsm closk speed, and the two clocks are phase-aligned.

+# Important
+- This repo is designed to produce files and run tests in linux systems.
+    If you want to use in windows (for example to use Vivado and Vitis) on a Windows environment, it is highly recommended to clone this repo in the desired windows path using WSL.

 # To-Do (Important)
 - [ ] Most python tests are old or have low coverage of the UUT's functionality and need to be updated.
 - [ ] Integrate dataset and KAN model to the repository